Written by: Michael Den Boer on February 8th, 2016

 Sheba Baby comes on a 50 GB dual layer BluRay.
 The film is presented in a 1080 progressive widescreen.
 Another excellent transfer from Arrow Video that has solid color saturation, accurate looking flesh tones, black levels and shadow details remain strong throughout and details look crisp.
 Also grain looks natural and there are no issues with DNR or compression.

 This release comes with one audio option, a LPCM mono mix English.
-There no issues with background noise or distortion.
-The audio is also in great shape as there are no issues with distortion or background.
-Dialog comes through clearly, everything sounds balanced and robust when it needs too.
-Also included with this release are removable English SDH subtitles.
+There no issues with background noise or distortion, dialog comes through clearly, everything sounds balanced and robust when it needs too.
+Included with this release are removable English SDH subtitles.

 Extras for this release include, an image gallery, a trailer for the film (1 minute 54 seconds), an interview with producer / screenwriter David Sheldon titled ‘Sheldon Baby’ (15 minutes 16 seconds), a featurette titled ‘Pam Grier: The AIP Years’ (11 minutes 54 seconds) and two audio commentaries, the first audio commentary with David Sheldon and moderator Nathanial Thompson and the second audio commentary with Patty Breen, webmaster of WilliamGirdler.com.